-One of David Vine's (anthropology) recent articles, "The Italian Job," which appeared at TomDispatch.com, just got published in translation in a major Italian weekly magazine, Internazionale.
+David Vine's (anthropology) recent article, "The Italian Job," which appeared at TomDispatch.com, was published in translation in a major Italian weekly magazine, Internazionale.

 History graduate student David Waltrop’s publication, "An Underwater Ice Station Zebra: Recovering a KH-9 HEXAGON Capsule from 16,400 Feet Below the Pacific Ocean” in Quest: the History of Spaceflight Quarterly, vol. 19, no. 3 (2012) won the Charles Thomson Prize by the Society for History in the Federal Government.

 In a USA Today story about Christmas traditions, Daniel Abraham (performing arts) discussed how the modern form of caroling, with harmonies and refrains, was formed during the Victorian era.
 More than 75 outlets republished this article.

 For Washington Post online, Sarah Irvine Belson, dean of the School of Education, Teaching, and Health, wrote about the lessons a class of aspiring teachers learned while they sheltered in place after reports of a person with a gun on campus earlier this week.